ChristianKlass/hms-caddy/README.md

 Then you'll be able to run the `docker-compose` commands.

-## Traefik
+## Caddy
-I'm going to be using Traefik as my "Ingress Controller".
-Everyone comes in through Traefik, and cannot access the various containers directly.
+I'm going to be using Caddy as my "Ingress Controller".
+Everyone comes in through Caddy, and (generally) cannot access the various containers directly.
 I may decide to add some authentication in future (require authentication to access everything), maybe using Keycloak and OAuth.

 > Look at me, it almost looks like I know what I'm talking about.
 > I don't, really.
 I just know these words, and have a rough idea of how they work.

 ## Monitoring
-Prometheus and Grafana are gonna be used to do monitoring.
+VMAgent and Grafana are gonna be used to do monitoring.
 They're "industry standard" so I guess they should be very good and ready.

 ### Prometheus

+**We're not going to be using Prometheus, but this is good info, so I'll just leave this here.**

 Prometheus is going to be used to scrape the various services for metrics.
 I am pretty sure that I won't be using the metrics for anything, but it's good to collect them, and to *know how* to collect them, I guess.
 I'll probably be using Victoria Metrics to store the long term metrics.

 For some reason, Prometheus requires that we use the `--web.external-url=http://${ROOT_URL}/prometheus'`, since we're using Traefik to do the redirection.
 I guess we could use Traefik to strip the prefix and all that, but honestly, I'm not bothered by this addition.